ursinoe/Cyberprojects-Easty/README.md

 # Hello, I'm Easton Ursino.
 <a href="https://linkedin.com/in.easton-u-953731157"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 Hi there!
-I am a recent graduate with a passionate for in technology, dedicated to solving complex problems, and enthusiastic about learning new technologies.
+I am a recent graduate with an enormous passion for technology, dedicated to solving complex problems, and enthusiastic about learning new technologies.

 ## Objective